imagomat

 Main Idea

-VizKit consists of various functions and classes that are assembled together.
+VizKit consists of various functions and classes assembled together.
 The main functionality is centered around the VisualEnsemble and the VisualActor class.
 The VisualEnsemble is the group of all actors.
 It keeps track of the actors and calls each actor during the show.
 The VisualActor class is a lean abstract class that defines the interface for each concrete actor.
 Each specific actor inherits a method getName(), a method getState(), and a method show().
 Show() must be overridden by each concrete actor, while getName() and getState() do not need to be implemented by the concrete subclass.
 By default getName() returns the value of the protected instance variable actorName – each specific VisualActor is responsible for setting its own inherited actorName variable to the appropriate value.
 By default getState() returns the value of the protected instance variable state; each specific VisualActor is responsible for setting its own inherited state variable to the appropriate value.
 The VisualEnsemble calls the show() method of each actor while displaying the visualizer.
-Show() is the main render and display routine of the VisualActor that gets called repeatedly to garantee a fast refresh rate.
+Show() is the main render and display routine of the VisualActor that gets called repeatedly with a fast refresh rate.

-Logically situated above the VisualEnsemble and the VisualActors, the VisualStageControl coordinates the show on the screen.
+Placed above the VisualEnsemble and the VisualActors, the VisualStageControl coordinates the show on the screen.
 The VisualStageControl can manipulate the behaviour of individual VisualActors by evaluating each visual actor’s name.

 diagram